Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 It’s worth returning to a simple example: a 200 TH/s miner, at a hash price of about $35–40 per PH/s per day, generates approximately $7–8 in revenue per day.
 If it draws 3.5 kW, it consumes 84 kWh per day.
 At an electricity price of $0.10/kWh, the electricity alone costs $8.40 per day.
 This represents a loss even before factoring in pool fees, cooling, maintenance, downtime, and depreciation.

 That’s why gross revenue alone doesn’t tell the whole story.
-Mining only makes sense if the numbers still add up after factoring in actual operating costs.
-If a project looks promising only on paper but turns into a money-loser once you account for energy costs, equipment failures, and downtime, it’s not an investment—it’s speculation with a very slim margin.
+Mining only makes sense when the calculation still holds up after adding real operating costs.
+If a project looks good only in an ideal calculator but, after accounting for energy, equipment failures and downtime, becomes unprofitable, it’s not an investment — it’s speculation on a very thin margin.

 Bitcoin mining looks impressive, but without cheap energy and cost control, it can quickly turn into a loss rather than an investment.